This One-Bowl Zucchini Carrot Bread is healthy quick bread that’s moist and flavorful. This Carrot Zucchini Bread makes two delicious loaves.

 After giving away herbs and squash to neighbors (and watching their disbelief) we still had more zucchini than we could polish off.

-My choices were to freeze the zucchini or bake ’em.
+My choices were to freeze the zucchini or bake with them.
 I decided on both.
+Healthy Quick Bread, here we come.

 It doesn’t affect the flavor, whichever grate size you use.
 It’s mostly an aesthetic choice.

-I use white whole wheat flour, which is just whole wheat flour that is milder and lighter than usual.
+We use white-whole-wheat flour, which is just whole wheat flour that is milder and lighter than usual.
 You can use half wheat/half all-purpose, or stick with all-purpose.

-I pretty much always use extra-virgin olive oil in my baking and nobody can taste the oliveness.
+I pretty much always use extra-virgin olive oil in my baking and it doesn’t end up olivey tasting at all.
 Feel free to use coconut oil, canola oil, or other oil if you wish.

-You’re also getting a super dose of healthy veggies in each loaf.
-Plus nuts, if you like.
+This feel-good zucchini carrot bread ensures you’re getting a nice dose of healthy veggies in each loaf.
+Add optional nuts for extra protein, if you like.

-You could forgo the crazy-good cream cheese drizzle and take this bread from healthy-ish to just healthy.
+You could forgo the crazy-good cream cheese drizzle and take this bread from healthy-ish to legit healthy.

-But um, I didn’t do that.
-We 💗 this cream cheese frosting, which SO elevates this bread’s yum factor.
+Obviously, I didn’t do that this time.
+We 💗 this cream cheese frosting, which undoubtedly elevates this bread’s irresistibility factor.

 May we humbly suggest you do the same 😇